-- b Return to step 3. - 25 To change the Presence Timeout Period setting: - a Select Presence Timeout Period from the Equipment Settings menu.
+- b Return to Equipment Settings (Advanced). - 24 Presence Timeout Period defines the period of time that Presence must be inactive before a train is finalized and stored.
+To change the Presence Timeout Period: - a Select Presence Timeout Period from the Equipment Settings (Advanced) menu.
+This prompt appears.

-'''

 Presence Timeout Period equipment setting (default = 10 sec)

 Enter a value from 5 to 30:

-'''